 Entry Fee: Rs.
 10 for Indians, US$ 5 for foreign nationals, Free for kids below 15

 Visiting Hours: Daily 6 a.m. to 6 p.m.

 6. Qutub Minar, Delhi

-The Qutub Minar situated in the Mehrauli area of Delhi, is a towering of 73-metre (240 feet) height and contains a spiral staircase of 379 steps.
-Qutb Minar tower was built to celebrate Muslim dominance in Delhi after the defeat of last Hindu ruler of Delhi.
+The Qutub Minar situated in the Mehrauli area of Delhi is a towering 73-meter (240 feet) height and contains a spiral staircase of 379 steps.
+Qutb Minar tower was built to celebrate Muslim dominance in Delhi after the defeat of the last Hindu ruler of Delhi.

 Established Year: 1193